namvien94/customer-churn-revenue-risk-analysis/README.md

 Where should the business focus its retention efforts to reduce customer churn while protecting recurring revenue?

-This analysis examines 17K customers to identify the strongest churn associations and quantify the revenue at risk.
+This analysis examines 17K customers to identify the strongest churn associations and quantify Monthly Recurring Revenue (MRR) at risk.
 The findings point to two clear retention priorities: **Month-to-Month customers and customers without AutoPay**.

 ## What the Business Needs to Know